ryan-mcneil/inTouch-BE/README.md

 }
 ```
 #### Single Contact
-A single contact can be queried with any of the same attributes:
+A single contact with id = 1 can be queried with any of the same attributes:
 ```graphql
 query {
   contact(id: 1) {